Flexible Solar Panels

 The Economics Of Flexible Solar Panels

 Flexible solar panels are great for the right applications.
-However, due to their cost and concerns about their lifespan, they only comprise a tiny portion of world PV manufacturing – probably considerably less than 1%.
+However, due to their cost and concerns about their lifespan, they only comprise a tiny portion of world PV manufacturing – well under 1%.
 So we are unlikely to see them commonly used on rooftops instead of rigid panels any time soon and they are likely to be confined to mobile applications.
-However, if there is a breakthrough in their cost and reliability, and if that happens with organic solar cells, then we may have low cost flexible solar panels that are willing to bend over backwards for us.
+However, if there is a breakthrough in their cost and reliability, then we may end up with low cost flexible solar panels that are willing to bend over backwards for us.